zaneriley/codepen/README.md

-# codepen
+# Codepen Demos
-Files for codepen demos.
+This repository hosts files for various codepens.
+There's nothing else to do here.